Feyerabend/ABC80/MOVE.md

 What should happen is that a more general education can be offered to those people who will not be using the computer in direct programming in the short term.
-It should furthermore, have an even balance between the internal and the external.
+It should furthermore, have an even balance between the *internal* and the *external*.
 With the former I understand everything that is concrete, directly connected to the computer by both hardware and software.
 In the latter I want to include everything that does not is internal, but of course relevant relative to the computer.
 This includes e.g the consequences of computerization (officerization, robotization, etc.).
-The training should also pay attention to the early stages of development and use.
+The training should also pay attention to the early stages of *development* and *use*.
-To concisely summarise the above hints is a possible educational content and goals: the past, present and future of both the external and the internal, in terms of development and use.
+To concisely summarise the above hints is a possible educational content and goals: the *past*, *present* and *future* of both the *external* and the *internal*, in terms of *development* and *use*.

 Perhaps this described training seems inappropriate in practice, but let me then comment another possible improvement to the already existing one.
-Herbert Söderström has previously given expression to such, where he mentions how the method because learning can change.
+Herbert Söderström has previously given expression to such, where he mentions how the method of learning can change.

 When elementary teaching of a programming language takes place, its syntactic and semantic qualities up, through often already constructed and working examples and partly programs made by the students themselves.
 They are expected further in a considerable speed to acquire and understand this.
 Very little of the time is devoted to ascertain whether this has really happened.
-But the education can get a whole different character as we also see that the programs' behaviour changes through changes in atomic functions.
+The education can get a completely different character as we also see that the programs' behaviour changes through changes in atomic functions.
 My intention here is not that, but what HS tends to, that tests and corrections etc. in programs should become some main task.
 I also do not believe that programming languages should in any way become natural, such as they are out today.
-But only so that the specific behaviour of the programming language is made sufficiently comprehensible, comprehensible.
+But only so that the specific behaviour of the programming language is made sufficiently comprehensible.
 Allowing the students to change a certain instrument, may well be pedagogically more evident than showing all individuals details, parts with which you can, for example, build this.
 From the above we understand why an education, where we concentrate on the computer as a structure but